John H. Taylor (bishop): Nixon Library Foundation

 Taylor served as director of the library until July 11, 2007, when the National Archives and Records Administration took full control of it; this included replacing Taylor as director with Timothy Naftali, a presidential historian.
 As executive director of the foundation, Taylor's position remained similar to that of which he previously held, although the foundation is only responsible for Nixon's pre- and post-presidential papers, library grounds, and event space; the National Archives controls the exhibits themselves.

 Taylor announced his resignation in February 2009.

-Pastoral work
+Ordained ministry

 Taylor was ordained as an Episcopal priest in January 2004, after studying at the Episcopal Theological School at Claremont.
 He was subsequently named vicar of St. John's Episcopal Church and School in Rancho Santa Margarita, California, in 2004 by the Right Reverend J. Jon Bruno.
 On December 3, 2016, he was elected bishop coadjutor of the Episcopal Diocese of Los Angeles.

 In March 2023, Taylor christened Princess Lilibet of Sussex, a granddaughter of King Charles III of the United Kingdom.

+Taylor would retire as Bishop of Los Angeles, late 2025.